boazbk/tcs/lec_11_running_time.md

 In other words, the extended Church Turing thesis says that for every _scalable computing device_ $C$ (which has a finite description but can be in principle used to run computation on arbitrarily large inputs),  there are some constants $a,b$ such that for every  function $F:\{0,1\}^* \rightarrow \{0,1\}$ that $C$ can compute on $n$ length inputs using an $S(n)$ amount of physical resources, $F$ is in $TIME(aS(n)^b)$.

-All the current constructions of scalable computational  models and programming language  conform to the Extended Church-Turing Thesis, in the sense that they can be with polynomial overhead by Turing Machines (and hence also by NAND++ or NAND<< programs). consequently, the classes $\mathbf{P}$ and $\mathbf{EXP}$ are robust to the choice of model, and we  can use  the programming language of our choice, or  high level descriptions of an algorithm, to determine whether or not a problem is in $\mathbf{P}$.
+All the current constructions of scalable computational  models and programming language  conform to the Extended Church-Turing Thesis, in the sense that they can be with polynomial overhead by Turing Machines (and hence also by NAND-TM or NAND<< programs). consequently, the classes $\mathbf{P}$ and $\mathbf{EXP}$ are robust to the choice of model, and we  can use  the programming language of our choice, or  high level descriptions of an algorithm, to determine whether or not a problem is in $\mathbf{P}$.

 Like the Church-Turing thesis itself, the extended Church-Turing thesis is in the asymptotic setting and does not directly yield an experimentally testable prediction.